Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 Every time you pay yourself or company employees a salary.

-This label applies to your company if more than half of your income is derived from services that are performed by its shareholders and provided under contracts between your company and its clients.
+This label Personal Service Company applies to your company if more than half of your income is derived from services that are performed by its shareholders and provided under contracts between your company and its clients.
 However, this does not necessarily mean you fall within IR35.
+Not to be confused with the identical acronym for Persons of Significant Control below!

 Protection for your business against a customer suing you for a financial loss that they believe was caused through your negligent advice and / or services.
 Read more about Professional Indemnity Insurance.